losito105/Petstore-REST-API/README.md

 This API requires Flask and its dependencies to run.
 For information regarding Flask and/or dependency installation, see: https://flask.palletsprojects.com/en/1.1.x/installation/#installation

-Once you have Flask and the required dependencies installed, clone this repo to get the "api.py" source file.
+Once you have Flask and the required dependencies installed, clone this repo to get the <pre>api.py</pre>source file.
 Using your terminal, redirect into the cloned project directory.

-Once you are in the project directory, run the command "export FLASK_APP=api.py" If you would like to run the API in debug mode, run the command "export FLASK_ENV=development" Now just run "flask run" and the API should start up.
+Once you are in the project directory, run the command <pre>export FLASK_APP=api.py</pre>
+If you would like to run the API in debug mode, run the command
+<pre>export FLASK_ENV=development</pre>
+Now just run <pre>flask run</pre> and the API should start up.

 This API uses a static data source so there is no need to connect to an external database.